P1l3T0/na-mama-saita/README.md

 ## Credits

-This website was created by P1l3T0 with the help of my mom and her friend from work
+This website was created by P1l3T0 with the help of my mom